mnahkies/node-storage-shim/README.md

 Note that this does not persist it's data between runs, and is primarily aimed at use for unit tests.

+Additionally, you cannot use any of the method names as keys, this is unfortunately a trade-off that is required to support for ... in iteration.

 Example Usage
 -----